 - Possible medication errors

-- Duplicate drugs that are unnecessary because you are taking another drug to treat the same medical condition
+- Drugs that may not be necessary because you are taking another drug to treat the same medical condition

-- Drugs that are inappropriate because of your age or gender
+- Drugs that may not be safe or appropriate because of your age or gender